haskell/pvp/pvp-faq.md

 * Naming module with prefix/infix/suffix component `Internal`
 * Combination of the two above

-These practices and any others attempts to exempt exposed modules from PVP are **not permitted**.
+PVP does not endorse or recognise such practices.
+All exposed modules are subject to the uniform versioning policy.

 The `Internal` modules are useful to export internals of a library, like in `Data.Text.Internal` in [text](https://hackage.haskell.org/package/text),